wanderdust/coin-cnn-webapp/readme.md

 $ npm run test
 ```

-## How it works:
-Choose an image of a coin and let the app make a prediction.
-It will tell you the value of the coin, type of currency and country of origin.

 ************

-# Installation instructions for windows users:
+# Installation instructions for windows users

-Windows users might prefer using conda as their environment manager, since it will be easier to install the pytorch library.
-Before you start make sure you have `node.js` and `conda` or `miniconda`.
+Pytorch library will be difficult to install via `pip` using windows, that's why windows users might prefer using `conda` as their environment manager.
+Before you start make sure you have `node.js` and `conda` or `miniconda` installed.

 ```
 $ git clone https://github.com/wanderdust/coin-cnn-webapp.git